Malaria control guideline

 Some strains of P. vivax may have an incubation period up to 6 months.
 Prolonged incubation periods may also occur due to partial suppression of the parasites from the use of sub-optimal malaria prophylaxis.

-Malaria is not usually transmitted from person to person.
-Malaria may be transmitted through contaminated blood or blood products, or from mother to infant in utero.
+Malaria is not transmitted from person to person.
+Malaria may be transmitted through contaminated blood or blood products, some types of organ transplantation from infected donors, or from mother to infant in utero.

 Clinical presentation